browser-research/track-api/README.md

 # Tracker API

-The repository is dedicated to the Tracker API.
 This tiny application is a gateway that provides a tracking script and processes incoming requests from the client-side.
 Tracker collects elementary browser data, transforms information into the structured JSON, and pushes the JSON to a local/remote MongoDB database.

 **Requirements:**